 - 3.7.2.14.
 To recognize the value of stormwater as a resource and encourage the reuse of stormwater and snowmelt for on-site, non-potable uses, such as greywater systems and irrigation. - 3.7.2.15.
 To recognize stormwater management facilities as a functioning part of Vaughan's natural water system and ecosystem.
-New development will employ stormwater management practices that are sensitive to the natural environment and natural heritage features. - 3.7.2.16.
-That new development must satisfy the City and demonstrate consistency with the Toronto and Region Conservation Authority (TRCA) Stormwater Management Criteria for water quantity (flood flow) control, water quality control, erosion control and water balance, groundwater recharge and water balance, for the protection of hydrologically sensitive features.
-TRCA Stormwater Management Criteria are based on current research, watershed planning and hydrology studies, therefore the criteria is subject to change based on the approval and adoption of updated studies.
+New development will employ stormwater management practices that ensure sensitivity to the natural environment and natural heritage features.

-- 3.7.2.17.
-To satisfy the City and demonstrate consistency with the Toronto and Region Conservation Authority (TRCA) Stormwater Management Criteria, innovative stormwater management approaches must be implemented and designed in accordance with the Ministry of Environment Stormwater Management Practices Planning and Design Manual and with reference to TRCA's Low Impact Development Stormwater Management Planning and Design Guide (2010), as may be updated from time to time.
-For all development, a treatment train approach to stormwater must be considered consisting of source controls (for example, green roofs, permeable paving, improved urban tree canopy), conveyance controls (for example, bioswales and permeable pipes), and end of pipe treatment (for example, wetlands and ponds). - 3.7.2.18.
+- 3.7.2.16.
+That new development will demonstrate an ability to preserve groundwater and baseflow characteristics, prevent undesirable stream bank erosion, protect water quality, prevent increases in flood risk potential, maintain hydrological and ecological functions, through the implementation of source controls such as green roofs, permeable paving or increases to the urban tree canopy, conveyance controls such as bioswales, and end of pipe storm water management facilities such as ponds. - 3.7.2.17.
+That at a minimum, stormwater management facilities shall be designed in accordance with the Ministry of Environment's Stormwater Management Practices Planning and Design Manual, as may be updated from time to time.
+Stormwater facilities will be designed based on Level 1 protection. - 3.7.2.18.
 That new stormwater facilities shall be: - a. located outside of valley and stream corridors, unless approved by the City and the Toronto and Region Conservation Authority; and - b. integrated into the design of the proposed development to positively contribute to the overall character of the development. - 3.7.2.19.
-To require new stormwater management facilities to be designed as local amenities while also providing a utilitarian function, in part by: - a. locating stormwater facilities adjacent to open spaces, parks and/or natural heritage areas contributing to a connected system and to encourage public access to these facilities, where appropriate; - b. integrating stormwater facilities into surrounding developments as publically accessible open space; and - designing stormwater facilities as naturalized or formal landscapes that are complementary to adjacent features, including adjacent landscapes or natural heritage features. - 3.7.2.20.
+To require new stormwater management facilities to be designed as local amenities while also providing a utilitarian function, in part by : - a. locating stormwater facilities adjacent to open spaces, parks and/or natural heritage areas contributing to a connected system and to encourage public access to these facilities, where appropriate; - integrating stormwater facilities into surrounding developments as publically accessible open space; and - designing stormwater facilities as naturalized or formal landscapes that are complementary to adjacent features, including adjacent landscapes or natural heritage features. - 3.7.2.20.
 To require that proposed stormwater management quality, quantity, erosion control and water balance for ground water and natural features be developed as part of a Master Environment and Servicing Plan in order to permit proper assessment of development impacts upon environmental features.